BBVAEngineering/broccoli-image-meta/README.md

 [![NPM](https://nodei.co/npm/broccoli-image-meta.png?downloads=true&downloadRank=true)](https://nodei.co/npm/broccoli-image-meta/)

-Copy and resizes images given an input tree.
+Process a source of images and generate a JSON with image metadata.

-**Why?** For example, to generate a low quality copy of each image and improve the page speed when loading.
+**Why?** For example, to create a component able to load a thumbnail or a colored box while the real image still loading.

 ## Installation & usage